Top 4 Kawasaki Z900rs Problems With Quick Solutions Discussed

 • If there’s any remaining coolant and engine oil, drain it with a hose.
 Or, turn the bike to the side to drain the coolant water.

-• Reattach and flush the connecting hose to drain the tank reservoir and coolant properly.
+• Reattach and flush the connecting hose to properly drain the tank reservoir and coolant.
 You should use commercial flushing compounds for the best results.

 • Now, fill it up with the new engine oil and coolant.
 You may use the Samco Silicone Coolant Kit to finish the coolant replacement task.

 Plus, check for any loose wiring of the temp-gauge and thermal sensor.
-If the fuse is damaged, replacing it will solve the engine heating problem.
+Replacing the fuse will solve the engine heating problem if the fuse is damaged.

 Problem 4: Transmission And Low-Idling Problem